What your current audio is doing to the line item it doesn't appear on.

 After the Pilot

-If the data shows lift, we discuss terms.
-If it doesn't, you walk away with the insights.
-No obligation.
+If the data clears the bar you set, we discuss across all locations terms.
+If it doesn't, you walk away with the data and the relationship ends cleanly.

-We will walk through the ROI arithmetic for your specific store portfolio, transaction volume, and average ticket.
-No decks.
+We will walk through the ROI arithmetic against your own store portfolio, your transaction volume, and your average ticket.
+No deck.
 Just numbers.